Understanding DWI Charges in Texas

 - The Walk and Turn (WAT).
 This test requires you to take nine steps, turn, and take nine steps back.
 An officer will look for eight clues to determine if you are intoxicated, such as if you take more than nine steps, sway, or if you use your arms for balance.

 - The One Leg Stand (OLS).
 This test requires you to stand on one leg for 30 seconds.
-An officer will look for four clues to determine if you are intoxicated, such as if you sway or if you hope while trying to maintain your balance.
+An officer will look for four clues to determine if you are intoxicated, such as if you sway or if you hop while trying to maintain your balance.

 If the officer feels you exhibited enough clues on these tests to say you are intoxicated, the officer can arrest you and take you to the police station for a chemical test.
-You could be charged with DWI even if you think you did well on the field sobriety tests.

 Schedule your initial consultation online or by calling us at (512) 961-4555 today.